TheProfs/torture/README.md

 Open your browser at: http://localhost:3001, enter your URL and the number of concurrent request you want to fire.

+## Tests

+This was built as throwaway code.
+Hence no tests.

 ## Authors

 - [The Profs][3]

 ## License